When Does Fall Start in Texas?

 Sun

-September 1 is the longest day of the fall, lasting around 12 hours and 45 minutes.
+September 1 is the most prolonged fall day, lasting around 12 hours and 45 minutes.
 November 30 is the shortest fall day, lasting around 10 hours and 20 minutes in daylight.

 Here are some interesting facts about the sunrise and sunset times in Austin: